D'Anthony Smith: Jacksonville Jaguars

-Smith was drafted by the Jacksonville Jaguars in the third round (74th overall) of the 2010 NFL Draft.
+Smith was selected by the Jacksonville Jaguars in the third round (74th overall) of the 2010 NFL draft.
 He spent his first two NFL seasons on injured reserve.

 He registered his first career tackle in the Jaguars' 2012 season opener against the Minnesota Vikings.
 He was placed on injured reserve on November 28, 2012.

-Seattle Seahawks
+Seattle Seahawks (first stint)

 The Jaguars announced that Smith was one of their final preseason cuts on August 30, 2013.
 However, before the team had officially submitted their cuts, Smith was traded to the Seattle Seahawks on August 31 for a conditional draft pick.
 He was released by the Seahawks on September 24, 2013.

 Detroit Lions

 The Lions claimed Smith off waivers on September 25, 2013, and released him on October 2.

 Seattle Seahawks (second stint)

-Smith was re-signed by the Seattle Seahawks to their practice squad on October 5, 2013.
+Smith was re-signed by the Seahawks to their practice squad on October 5, 2013.
 Smith re-signed with Seattle on March 19, 2015.
 On August 31, 2015, Smith was cut by the Seahawks during the preseason.